Orkun Özdemir

-Orkun Özdemir (born 23 April 1995) is a Turkish footballer who plays as a goalkeeper for Gençlerbirliği.
+Orkun Özdemir (born 23 April 1995) is a Turkish footballer who last played as a goalkeeper for TFF 1.
+Lig Boluspor.

 Professional career

 Özdemir is a youth product of Damlaspor, Beşiktaş, Dikilitaşspor, and İstanbul Başakşehir.
 He began his senior career as the backup goalkeeper with Fatih Karagümrük in the TFF Second League without making a senior appearance in the 2014–15 season.
 He spent 2015–16 with the amateur club Büyükçekmece Belediyespor, and in August 2016 transferred to Ladik Belediyespor.
 He also spent the 2017–18 season with the amateur club Altinova Belediyespor.
 He returned to professional football with Serik Belediyespor in the TFF Third League where he stayed 2 seasons.
 On 10 August 2020, he moved up 2 divisions to play with Ümraniyespor in the TFF First League.
 He helped the club achieve promotion to the Süper Lig for the 2022–23 season.
 He made his professional debut with Ümraniyespor in a 1–0 Süper Lig loss to Trabzonspor on 2 September 2022.

+On 13 November 2025, Özdemir was banned from playing for 12 months for his involvement in the 2025 Turkish football betting scandal.